Promised a farm you didn't receive?

 It appears that there is no exact certainty as to what the court will award during these type of claims and it is advisable that any promises are made in writing and are clear as to their intention.

-Samuels Solicitors, based in Barnstaple, North Devon, has an experienced and highly qualified team of wills and probate lawyers, ready to assist clients with a whole range of problems which can arise in relation to the administration of estates, or probate, as it is also commonly known.
+Samuels Solicitors, based in Barnstaple, North Devon, has an experienced and highly qualified team of wills and probate lawyers, ready to assist clients with a whole range of problems including will disputes which can arise in relation to the administration of estates, or probate, as it is also commonly known.
 We can help you ensure that disputes about your land don't happen after your death.

 If you have been promised a farm in return for work, but that promise has not been kept, we should be able to help.